This is Chapter 3 in Financial Accounting. The chapter includes:

 After the closing process is complete, the company can start the new year in January 2023.

-For all the lessons see The Ultimate Guide to Learn Financial Accounting
+Here are the financial accounting chapters in The Ultimate Guide to Learn Financial Accounting:

 - Introduction to Accounting

 - Accounting for Receivables